dmyersturnbull/pre-commit-prettier/README.md

 prettier mirror
 ===============

 Mirror of prettier package for pre-commit.
+Adjusted to work with prettier version 3 and above.

 For pre-commit: see https://github.com/pre-commit/pre-commit